Table of Contents

 After all these years of writing about and working with emotions from childhood, it may finally be time to clarify some more the term I use in virtually every other article. 🙂

 Generally, the term “age regression” is used in several different meanings depending on the context and the approach.
 It is often used as a term for guided visualization or a therapeutic approach that leads a client to discover traumatic childhood memories.
-In developmental psychology, the term describes periods in which typically younger children return to behaviors they have already grown out of, which correspond to earlier stages of development, usually as an attempt to avoid difficulties and challenges in the present.
+In developmental psychology, the term describes periods in which children return to behaviors they have already grown out of, common in earlier stages of development, usually as an attempt to avoid difficulties and challenges in the present.
 Such a phase can take weeks, even months.

 Moments of age regression become important, even crucial, for the quality of our lives when they are intense enough to adversely affect our behavior toward other people or ourselves.
 For example, moments of childish anger directed at people who are not the real cause of it; childish shame or guilt which can make us feel depressed, numb, and cause unbalanced behavior at our own expense; arrogance which conceals unconscious childish sense of inadequacy; fear of punishment if we stand up for ourselves; or falling in love with a toxic person (see: What Does Your Subconscious Believe About Love?) …